 Visit Piaynemo – Stunning Small Islands In Raja Ampat

-This is the famous view of Raja Ampat.
+When you’re planning your Raja Ampat itinerary, you just have to visit Piaynemo.
+This is the most famous view of the archiplago.
 I’d seen photos before visiting and assumed they must have been photoshopped… but no. It really was as magical as I’d hoped!
 From our hotel it was around 30 minutes by boat, then a hot and sweaty trek up to the viewpoint.

 We couldn’t wait to dive into the greeny-turquoise water after to cool down!